 Professional Experience & Personal Projects

-aniel has pursued a variety of creative projects.
+Daniel has pursued a variety of creative projects.
 One of the most ambitious and long term creative projects is the electronic music duo “Twelve Tales”.
-With it, he not only explores music production and composition, but also creates a visual aesthetic for the group.
-The collaboration with fellow artist and producer Michael Montuori led to audiovisual performances at the well known “III Points Music Festival” in Wynwood, Miami for three consecutive years.
-In addition to the performances, Daniel also created stage and promotional visuals for the festival.
-He was responsible for setting up live audio for artists, and ensuring optimal sound levels during live performances.
-In addition to live performances, he has been featured in adio appearances in Miami, contributing live mixes and interviews.
+With it, he not only explores music production and composition, but also crafts a visual aesthetic through video art.
+The collaboration with fellow artist and producer Michael Montuori led to audiovisual performances at “III Points Music Festival” in Wynwood, Miami for three consecutive years where he contributed video art for stage and promotional visuals for the festival.
+In addition to live performances, he had multiple radio appearances on WVUM Miami, contributing live mixes and interviews.

 Daniel Abruna has an expansive educational history in a variety of subjects.
 At a young age he engaged in musical training playing the clarinet and guitar.
-At Miami Beach High School he took classes in guitar, music theory and sound engineering.
 In 2012, he attended Miami Dade College and earned an Associate in Art degree in Graphic Design.
 He then pursued environmental studies at Florida International University, earning a Bachelor of Sciences in 2016.
 Throughout this time, he studied piano with Bill Gordon, a Berklee graduate, and an accomplished teacher and composer.
 In 2017, he moved to Paris, France and continued his piano studies at the Bill Evans Piano Academy.
 Daniel recently completed a degree in audio engineering at the Paris School of Audio Engineering.